What Is Corrective Maintenance? (Examples & Steps to Take)

 • Plumbing: Kitchen staff identify that a sink has a slow drain.
 Rather than waiting for it to become completely clogged, a corrective maintenance request could involve having a plumber snake the drain to get water flowing properly through it.

 What does this look like in practicality?
 Suppose the heating element in a commercial kitchen’s oven stops working.
 That would require breakdown maintenance because the oven is no longer able to perform the expected function.
-Yet if kitchen staff notice that an oven is getting smokier than usual, they might engage in corrective maintenance like doing a deep clean to remove food residue so that the smoke problem doesn’t lead to a bigger issue like a fire.
+Yet if kitchen staff notice that an oven is getting smokier than usual, they might engage in corrective maintenance on their restaurant equipment.
+For instance, doing a deep clean to remove food residue would help prevent the smoke problem from leading to a bigger issue like a fire.

 Advantages of Corrective Maintenance